Nishi-Izumi Station: History

 The station opened as Takemoto Station (武本駅, Takemoto-eki) on October 15, 1923, on the Japanese Government Railways Sendai Line, which was incorporated into the Kagoshima Main Line on 17 October 1927.
 With the privatization of the Japan National Railways on 1 April 1987, the station was transferred to JR Kyushu.
 On 13 March 2004, with the opening of the Kyushu Shinkansen, the station was transferred to the Hisatsu Orange Railway.
 The station name was changed to the present one on July 11, 1928.

 Passenger statistics

-The average daily passenger traffic in fiscal 2019 was 439 people.
+The average daily passenger traffic in the 2019 fiscal year was 439 people.